SiAust/Blockchain/README.md

 signatures to authenticate communication.
 Public and private keys are generated using RSA cryptosystem.
-The public key is sent to the server, which is uses to decrypt the private key encrypted message before adding the message to the block being generated.
+The public key is sent to the server, which is uses to decrypt the private key encrypted transaction before adding the transaction to the block being generated.